Shigerman/gold/README.md

     python3 gold.py
 ```

-First you will see a line graph of the gold bar price difference.

-After closing the graph, the command line will display
+First the command line will display
 the gold bar price difference expressed in roubles and percent.

+Then you will see a line graph of the gold bar price difference.